IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-data-tooltip.md

 ### $Platform$ Data Tooltip Columns

-The columns of the **DataToolTip** from left to right include the title column, value column, and units column.
+The columns of the `DataToolTip` include the title, label, value, and units columns.
+Each series in the chart can have multiple columns for label, value, and units depending on the `IncludedColumns` or `ExcludedColumns` collections of the legend.

 The title column displays legend badges and series titles, which come from the `Title` property of the different `Series` plotted in the chart.

+The label column displays the name or abbreviation of the different property paths in the `IncludedColumns` or `ExcludedColumns` collections of the tooltip.

 The value column displays series values as abbreviated text which can be formatted using the `DataToolTipValueFormatAbbreviation` property to apply the same abbreviation for all numbers by setting this property to `Auto` or `Shared`.
-Alternatively, a user can select other abbreviations such as `Independent`, `Kilo`, `Million`, etc. Procession of abbreviated values is controlled using the `DataToolTipValueFormatMinFractions` and `DataToolTipValueFormatMaxFractions` for minimum and maximum digits, respectively.
+Alternatively, a user can select other abbreviations such as `Independent`, `Kilo`, `Million`, etc. Precision of abbreviated values is controlled using the `DataToolTipValueFormatMinFractions` and `DataToolTipValueFormatMaxFractions` for minimum and maximum digits, respectively.

 The units column displays an abbreviation symbol and/or unit text, which can be set either on the **DataToolTip** by setting the `DataToolTipUnitText` for all columns or using the following properties on each series in the chart: